 Domain name Name that identifies the internal LDAP directory when several directories are defined on the firewall.
 In a configuration containing multiple directories, this name will be needed in addition to the user's login for authentication (login@domain_name).
 You are therefore strongly advised to enter a DNS domain name in this field.
 EXAMPLE company.com Server Select an object corresponding to your LDAP server from the drop-down list.
 This object must be created prior to this step and must reference the IP address of your LDAP server.
 Port Enter the listening port of your LDAP server.
 The default port is: 389.
-Port Root domain (Base DN) Enter the listening port of your LDAP server.
-The default port is: 389.
-Enter the root domain (DN) of your directory.
+Root domain (Base DN) Enter the root domain (DN) of your directory.
 The DN represents the name of an entry, in the form of a path to it, from the top to the bottom of the tree structure.
 The field can be entered using the name of the Root Domain (DN).
-Root domain (Base Enter the root domain (DN) of your directory.
-The DN represents the name of an entry, in the form of a path to it, from the top to the bottom of the tree structure.
-The
+EXAMPLE The LDAP domain is "company.com" so my Root domain (Base DN) should be "dc=company,dc=com" Read-only access If this option is selected, you will not be able to perform any actions in write mode on the external LDAP directory.